facebook/react/docs/docs/lifting-state-up.md

 Next, we will create a component called `Calculator`.
 It renders an `<input>` that lets you enter the temperature, and keeps its value in `this.state.celsius`.

-Additionally it renders the `BoilingVerdict` for the current input value.
+Additionally, it renders the `BoilingVerdict` for the current input value.

 ```js{5,10,15,19-22}
 class Calculator extends React.Component {